Music (click on the pictures to go to the artist’s page)

 The Interpreters (1961-1966)

-The Interpreters were founded in 1961 by Jan and Frans Bronzwaer.
+The Interpreters were founded in 1961 by Frans en Jan Bronzwaer.
 The band initially acted as the school band of the Bernardinus College in Heerlen and the name was based on the fact that The Interpreters were mainly playing covers of Beatles and Rolling Stones.
-In 1962, the first single from The Interpreters “Any Time” was released.
-In 1966 the name was changed to Py-Set and the band developed into one of the most famous Limburg pop groups in the period 1961-1980.
-There were many live performances throughout the Netherlands, Belgium, Germany and France.
+In 1962, the first and only single from The Interpreters “Any Time” was released.
+In 1966 the name of the band was changed to Py-Set and the band developed into one of the most famous pop groups in the south of The netherlands during the period 1961-1980.

 Richard Neal (1971-2009)